First-Degree Murder Charges Require a Solid Defense Strategy

 First Degree Murder

 First-degree murder charges are the most serious charges a person can face.
 While the actual charge and how a court handles it differs from state to state, all states see this as the worst possible homicide crime.
-In fact, it is one of the only crimes at the state level that could lead to the death penalty.
+It is one of the only crimes at the state level that could lead to the death penalty.
 It is also a crime at the federal level, which also permits the death penalty.

 Because of the serious nature of this charge, anyone facing first-degree murder must have a competent and skilled attorney working on the case.
 There is no room for error since the defendant’s life may be literally on the line.

 A solid murder defense is complicated.
-Therefore, creating the right strategy and tactics takes time, focus and advanced knowledge of the law.
+Therefore, creating the right strategy and tactics takes time, focus, and advanced knowledge of the law.
 Only an experienced attorney is capable of pulling this together to protect the client’s rights and do everything possible to get a not-guilty verdict.

 Definition of First-Degree Murder